oracle/dtrace-utils/README.md

 ## 1. License

-UPL (Universal Permissive License) https://oss.oracle.com/licenses/upl/
+DTrace is licensed under the UPL 1.0 (Universal Permissive License).
+A copy is included in this repository as the LICENSE file.

 ## 2. How to Build dtrace-utils